-Get Started Using SCATS
+Get started using SCATS

 Download the SCATS Installer for your required platform from the Cygiene Solutions website.
 Run the installer and launch the application by double clicking on the shortcut.

 Logging In

 When the SCATS Application launches, a login prompt will be displayed.
 Use the following default credentials to access the application: